vespa-engine/vespa/SECURITY.md

 If you believe you have discovered a security vulnerability in Vespa, please report it to us responsibly through our dedicated vulnerability disclosure program.

-**Please do not report security vulnerabilities through public channels like GitHub Issues.**
+**Please do not report security vulnerabilities through public channels like GitHub Issues or any other bug bounty- or vulnerability disclosure platforms other than what's referenced below.**

 To submit a vulnerability report, please follow the guidelines outlined on our responsible disclosure page: